 Corporate Transaction.
 The 2020 provides that in the event the company is a party to a merger or consolidation, or in the event of a sale of all or substantially all of the company's stock or assets, all shares of common stock acquired under the 2020 Plan and all awards outstanding on the effective date of the transaction shall be treated in the manner described in the definitive transaction agreement (or, in the event the transaction does not entail a definitive agreement to which the Company is party, in the manner determined by the administrator).
-The treatment specified in the transaction agreement or as determined by the board of directors may include, without limitation, one or more of the following with respect to each outstanding award: (a) continuation, assumption or substitution with a comparable award; accelerate the vesting of the award, (b) cancellation in exchange for payment with respect to the vested portion of an award equal to the excess of the value, as determined by the board of directors, of the property received by the holder of a share of stock in the transaction); (c) cancellation of an option for no consideration, provided that the holder is given notice and the opportunity to exercise the option to the extent vested or will become vested as of the effective date of the transaction during a period of not less than five business days preceding the effective date of the transaction; or (d) in the case of an option, (A) suspension of the optionee's right to exercise the option during a limited period of time preceding the closing of the transaction if such suspension is administratively necessary to facilitate the closing of the transaction and/or (B) termination of any right the optionee has to exercise the option prior to vesting in the shares subject to the option (i.e., "early exercise"), such that following the closing of the transaction the option may only be exercised to the extent it is vested.
+The treatment specified in the transaction agreement or as determined by the board of directors may include, without limitation, one or more of the following with respect to each outstanding award: (a) continuation, assumption or substitution with a comparable award; accelerate the vesting of the award, (b) cancellation in exchange for payment with respect to the vested portion of an award equal to the excess of the value, as determined by the board of directors, of the property received by the holder of a share of stock in the transaction, over, if applicable, the per share exercise price of the award (or no payment if the per share exercise price exceeds the value of the property received in the transaction); (c) cancellation of an option for no consideration, provided that the holder is given notice and the opportunity to exercise the option to the extent vested or will become vested as of the effective date of the transaction during a period of not less than five business days preceding the effective date of the transaction; or (d) in the case of an option, (A) suspension of the optionee's right to exercise the option during a limited period of time preceding the closing of the transaction if such suspension is administratively necessary to facilitate the closing of the transaction and/or (B) termination of any right the optionee has to exercise the option prior to vesting in the shares subject to the option (i.e., "early exercise"), such that following the closing of the transaction the option may only be exercised to the extent it is vested.